-Primavera, the MCA’s annual exhibition of young Australian artists, is almost over so I though I would cast an eye over it’s history of gender representation.
+Primavera, the MCA’s annual exhibition of young Australian artists, is almost over, so I though I would cast an eye over its history of gender representation.
 The exhibition started in 1992 as a memorial by the Jackson family to their daughter and sister, Belinda Jackson.
-2009 sees the exhibition’s “come of age” with its 18th outing.
-Even though the sample of artists is quite small, given the numbers of artist practicing in Australia, I wondered whether Primavera would yield some interesting long term data of gender representation and what shifting attitudes in the Australian art world are tracked through it’s history.
+2009 sees the exhibition “come of age” with its 18th outing.
+Even though the sample of artists is quite small, given the numbers of artist practicing in Australia, I wondered whether Primavera would yield some interesting long-term data of gender representation and what shifting attitudes in the Australian art world are tracked through its history.

 See the footnote below this post for an explanation of the categories of artists.

 Primavera has been curated by a combination of staff and independent curators.
 In the period from 2000-present they have mostly been independent.
 In the period 1992 to 1994 Primavera was an exhibition of 3 to 4 individual artists.
 The artists came mostly from NSW or Victoria (read: Sydney or Melbourne) with usually one artist in the show from Perth, Adelaide or Brisbane.